Subash-Lamichhane/TaskSphere/README.md

 yarn install
 ```

-Set up the environment variables by creating a `.env` file in the server directory and add your permit.io key:
+Set up the environment variables by creating a `.env` file in the backend directory and add your permit.io key:

 ```bash
 PERMIT_KEY='permit_key_********************************'